Best Journalism and Media Universities for Asian StudentsBy Asian Correspondent Oct 16, 2012 9:53PM UTC

 The University of KwaZulu-Natal is truly a 21st-century institute.
 Founded in 2004 through the merger of two former schools, the university embodies a forward-looking enthusiasm and spirit of pre-eminence worthy of its ambition to become the premier university of African scholarship.
 One of the University of KwaZulu-Natal’s strengths is its commitment to community engagement.
 The school embraces a strong impetus of province- and nation-building, but this attitude also applies to global communities at large.
 This sets an ideal tone for exploring the ethics of journalism and the important role that 21st-century information systems play in global communication and development.
 Read the full profile here…

-REGENT’S COLLEGE, LONDON SCHOOL OF FILM MEDIA AND PERFORMANCE
+REGENT’S UNIVERSITY LONDON, REGENT’S SCHOOL OF DRAMA, FILM & MEDIA

-Located at Regent’s College London, the London School of Film Media and Performance (LSFMP) is a dynamic institute led by some of the world’s foremost academics, specialists and practitioners in creative production.
+Located at Regent’s University London, Regent’s School of Drama, Film & Media (RSDFM) is a dynamic institute led by some of the world’s foremost academics, specialists and practitioners in creative production.
 It is operated under one of the leading providers of private higher education in the UK and continues to be a top choice for students from Asia and abroad.
-It is easy to understand why international students are attracted to LSFMP.
+It is easy to understand why international students are attracted to RSDFM.
 Award-winning instruction, prominent work placement opportunities and the chance to live and study in Regent’s Park (one of the most popular Royal Parks in London) are all major selling points for the LSFMP.
 Read the full profile here…

 HONG KONG BAPTIST UNIVERSITY, SCHOOL OF COMMUNICATION